Labor force in the United States: Teen labor force participation

-According to a Pew Research Center analysis on monthly 1944-2017 Current Population Survey, Millennials aged more than 16 represented the largest generation in the U.S. labour force and the highest quote since the postwar, with more than 35% of participants working or looking for a work.
+According to a Pew Research Center analysis on monthly 1944-2017 Current Population Survey, Millennials aged 16+ represented the largest generation in the U.S. labor force and the highest quote since the postwar, with more than 35% of participants working or looking for a work.

 Participation during COVID-19

-The COVID-19 pandemic led to a massive drop in employees persons in the labor force.
-According to Pew Research Center, from February 2020 to February 2021 an estimated 4.2 million people left the labor force because of COVID-19, a loss of employment that far exceeds that seen during the Great Recession.
-Out of those that left the labor force, women accounted for 2.4 million, which is more than half of those that left despite the fact that they account for less than half of the labor force.
+The COVID-19 pandemic led to a massive drop in persons in the labor force.
+According to Pew Research Center, from February 2020 to February 2021 an estimated 4.2 million people left the labor force because of COVID-19, 2.4 million of which were women.
+As a result, women's participation in the labor force was at a 30-year low.